1757 - French invasion of Hanover – Richelieu marches towards Saxony

 - M. de Turpin marched from Witzenhausen to Allendorf, pushing a detachment to Kreuzburg.

 - The Danish negotiator, M. de Lynar, wrote a letter to Richelieu to ask for the authorisation to quarter the Hanoverian troops in the areas of Lüneburg and Uelzen.
-Richelieu refused his authorisation.
+Richelieu refused his request.

 On September 18, the Lieutenant-General de Contades was at Zelle.